 For this, you can check out GetResponse.
 They offer over 5000 free Shutterstock images along with GIFs from Giphy.
 Unsplash and Pexels are also good resources for high-quality images.

 Videos are the next big thing in marketing.
-According to a survey, consumers have a clear preference for videos over text.
+According to a market research survey, consumers have a clear preference for videos over text.

 When both text and video are available on a page, 72% of consumers said that they would rather see a video to learn about products or services.
-So, it’s a good idea to add videos to your landing page to inform and engage your audience.
+So, it’s a good idea to add videos to your landing page to inform and engage your target market.

 Image via Pocketstop